The USI initiative is underpinned by the:

 On 28 November 2019, the Australian Government introduced the Student Identifiers Amendment (Enhanced Student Permissions) Bill 2019 into Parliament which seeks to amend the Student Identifiers Act 2014.

-The Bill will allow a student or person who has studied VET after 1 January 2015 to choose whether a licensing body, employment agency or potential employer can view their authenticated VET transcript.
+The Bill will allow a student or person who has studied VET after 1 January 2015 to give permission to a third party such as a licensing body, employment agency or potential employer to view their authenticated VET transcript.
 The student controls whether or not they give this access, to whom, and which of their achievements are displayed.
 The student can also set the period the transcript can be viewed, with the ability to remove this access at any time.
 Giving students this ability and choice increases transparency in the sector, and reduces regulatory burden during employment recruitment processes and applications for funding, making it easier to verify VET qualifications.

-The Bill also introduces civil penalties to protect the integrity of the student identifier and authenticated VET transcript and to deter persons from doing the wrong thing.
+The Bill also introduces civil penalties to protect the integrity of the student identifier and authenticated VET transcript and to deter fraudulent behavior.

 On 4 December 2019, the Australian Government introduced the Student Identifiers Amendment (Higher Education) Bill 2019 into Parliament, which also seeks to amend the Student Identifiers Act 2014.